sreerampaladugu10/Handcricket/README.md

-# Handcricket game project for the course: Foundations of Software Enginnering - CPSC-8710
+# Handcricket game project for the course: Foundations of Software Engineering - CPSC-8710

 ## Table of Contents
 1. [Game Objective and Rules](#game-objective-and-rules)